-For example, in a simple metre time signature like 4/4, we can easily divide notes in half; minims can be split into crotchets, crotchets split into quavers, quavers into semiquavers etc.
+For example, in a simple meter time signature like 4/4, we can easily divide notes in half; half notes can be split into quarter notes, quarter notes split into eighth notes, eighth notes into sixteenth notes, etc.

-But, what if we want to divide a beat into three, five or something else?
-It’s times like these that we use tuplets as they allow as to split a beat into thirds, quarters, fifths sixths, sevenths etc.
+It’s times like these that we use tuplets as they allow us to split a beat into thirds, fifths, sixths, sevenths, etc.

 To read more about triplets check out our guide to musical triplets here.